joergsimon/SDCND-Term1-BehaviouralCloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to start with the model from the nvidia paper and then tune it to the different input we have.
+The overall strategy for deriving a model architecture was to start with the model from the [nvidia paper](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and then tune it to the different input we have.
 Since the nvidia model must learn more complex things another idea (inspired by this blog post) was to make the model simpler.
-I did not go all the path the person in the blog post goes, but at least lowered the amount of trainable parameters from several 100k to about 88k.
-This network additionally employs a Dropout of 0.5 so the risk of overfitting should be not that high.
+I did not go all the path the person in the [blog post](https://medium.com/@xslittlegrass/self-driving-car-in-a-simulator-with-a-tiny-neural-network-13d33b871234) goes, but at least lowered the amount of trainable parameters from several 100k to about 88k.
+This network additionally employs a Dropout of 0.5 [[1](#Srivastava2014)] so the risk of overfitting should be not that high.

 Another hint was the progression in training.
 Earlier more complex models usually started to oscillate between improving and worseing the error on the validation set quite early.
 This is often seen as a sign of overfitting.
 The smaller model usually improved in a training for 10 epochs on every step always.